Broncos great Demaryius Thomas had Stage 2 CTE, report says

-DENVER (KDVR) – A new report released from the New York Times on Tuesday morning says that former Denver Broncos great Demaryius Thomas had Stage 2 chronic traumatic encephalopathy (CTE) when he died in December.
+A new report released from the New York Times on Tuesday morning says that former Denver Broncos great Demaryius Thomas had Stage 2 chronic traumatic encephalopathy (CTE) when he died in December, KTLA sister station KDVR reports.

 Thomas died at 33 on Dec.
 9, 2021 from what is believed to have been medical complications stemming from a 2019 crash.
 His official cause of death has not been released from the coroner’s office.